-- · Developed, implement, and monitored family case plans - Determined the need for child removal, continued services, or termination of services based upon an expert child safety assessment - Empowered and promoted self sufficiency of clients - Wrote documents for the Court; including Shelter Petitions, Predisposition Reports, Judicial Reviews, Status Reports, and Case Plans - Provided testimony to the Court and served as a liaison between the Department of Children and Families and the Court - Provided clients with services, such as lower cost daycare and other referrals to community agencies for counseling and financial assistance.
+- Developed, implement, and monitored family case plans Determined the need for shild removal continued case income the section. - Determined the need for child removal, continued services, or termination of services based upon an expert child safety assessment - · Empowered and promoted self sufficiency of clients - Wrote documents for the Court; including Shelter Petitions, Predisposition Reports, Judicial Reviews, Status Reports, and Case Plans - Provided testimony to the Court and served as a liaison between the Department of Children and Families and the Court - Provided clients with services, such as lower cost daycare and other referrals to community agencies for counseling and financial assistance.